 Today’s Focus

-Buenos Aires had its strongest session in weeks on July 7, with the S&P Merval up 2.21% to 3,267,482 as foreign money kept paying for President Javier Milei’s fiscal and monetary discipline.
+Buenos Aires had its strongest session in weeks on July 7.
+The S&P Merval rose 2.21% to 3,267,482 as foreign money kept paying for President Javier Milei’s fiscal and monetary discipline.

-Energy anchored the rally this time, with YPF — the state-controlled oil major that dominates the index — up 2.4% on the heaviest domestic turnover, while Grupo Galicia slipped 3.3% in a narrow, name-specific pullback.
+Energy anchored the rally this time.
+YPF — the state-controlled oil major that dominates the index — rose 2.4% on the heaviest domestic turnover, while Grupo Galicia slipped 3.3% in a narrow, name-specific pullback.

-The peso barely moved, firming to 1,485 per dollar, leaving offshore investors the friendly mix of a rising index and a stable currency they have grown used to.
+The peso barely moved, firming to 1,485 per dollar.
+That left offshore investors the friendly mix of a rising index and a stable currency they have grown used to.

 What matters today.
-Sovereign-spread compression, not any single equity catalyst, is still the engine of the Argentine trade — and it now sits a whisker from the 300s that would reopen international markets.
+Sovereign-spread compression, not any single equity catalyst, is still the engine of the Argentine trade.
+It now sits a whisker from the 300s that would reopen international markets.

 Argentina's stock exchange and the Merval.